Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 The main ingredient in horsetail is the mineral silica.
 It is the alkalizing property that is responsible for strengthening hair strands and improving sheen and texture.
 Another component of horsetail is selenium.
 Selenium helps the body process iodine, which is responsible for boosting hair growth and maintaining its strength.
 And because of its anti-bacterial properties, it helps fight infection on your scalp, clearing follicles and roots to support healthy hair growth.

 Horsetail Research Demonstrates Positive Outcomes in Hair Growth

 Hair counting was done to identify the results.
 The group using the supplement achieved positive results with an average hair growth increase of 35.7%.
-The subjects in the placebo group showed only a 1.5% improvement.
-This study shows that the subjects reported favorable effects on hair gain with the supplement containing horsetail compared with the placebo.
+On the other hand, the subjects in the placebo group showed only a 1.5% improvement.
+Therefore, this study shows that the subjects reported favorable effects on hair gain with the supplement containing horsetail compared with the placebo.

 This study also indicates that this supplement may be a viable option for the treatment of hair loss.
 It is also possible that the ingredients, including horsetail, might be related to the decrease in the production of dihydrotestosterone (DHT) in the body.